Note: The links in this post are affiliate links.

-Regardless of which type of router you happen to own, keeping the router’s firmware up-to-date will ensure that it will handle your Internet traffic as smoothly and quickly as possible.
+If you decide to stay with your current router make sure it has the latest firmware installed.
+Keeping your router’s firmware up-to-date will ensure that it can handle your Internet traffic as smoothly and quickly as possible.

 You can check to see if there’s a firmware update available for your router by plugging its model number into the Support section the manufacturer’s website.
 If an update is available, follow the directions on the download page to install it.

 3 – Make sure your computer’s Ethernet card and/or Wi-Fi card is fast enough to support the maximum speeds of both your Internet connection and router.
-If not, you can install either an inexpensive Gigabit Ethernet Adapter Card or a USB Gigabit Ethernet Adapter to bring your system’s network capabilities up to speed.
+If not, you can install either an inexpensive USB Wi-FI Adapter or a USB Gigabit Ethernet Adapter to bring your system’s network capabilities up to speed.

 5 – Periodically clear your web browser’s cache.
 Corrupted files stored in the browser cache can cause problems ranging from sluggish browser performance to hanging websites to overall system instability.